FREE, NO-RISK CONSULT

-The effects of an accident can extend far beyond your medical bills and lost wages.
+The effects of an accident can extend far beyond medical bills and lost wages.
 While in recovery, you may not be able to care for your family, and basic daily activities can become extremely difficult or even impossible.
-You may have difficulty sleeping or be generally debilitated.
-In short, your pain and suffering may leave you unable to live your day-to-day life.
+You may have trouble sleeping or be generally debilitated.
+In short, your pain and suffering may leave you unable to live your life.

-Pain and suffering are considered non-economic damages because they do not have a specific economic value.
-While your pain and suffering are very real, they are also subjective in nature – it’s difficult for anyone but you to know the total extent of what you are going through.
+Pain and suffering are considered non-economic damages because they do not have a specific economic value and every person’s losses are unique.
+While your pain and suffering are genuine, they are also subjective, meaning it’s complicated for anyone but you to know the total extent of what you are going through.

-It is a popular misconception that pain and suffering is simply a random dollar amount set forth in an attempt to get rich.
-While there is no set formula in Illinois personal injury cases for determining the compensation you are entitled to, there are different methods that your attorney, the jury, or the insurance company may use to assign a value to your claim for pain and suffering.
+It is a popular misconception that pain and suffering is simply a random dollar amount to increase insurance payouts.
+There is no set formula in Illinois personal injury cases for determining the compensation you are entitled to.
+There are different methods that your attorney, the jury, or the insurance company may use to assign a value to your claim for pain and suffering.

-Because it can be difficult to assign a specific value to pain and suffering, a multiplier is then used to estimate the value of your claim.
+Because assigning a specific value to pain and suffering can be challenging, a multiplier estimates the value of your claim.
 Depending on the severity of your injury, it will be assigned a factor between one and five, with one being for the least severe injuries and five being the most severe.
 The factor is then applied to the total value of your economic losses.

-For example, let’s say that you were in a car accident and suffered a compound fracture in your leg.
-It cost you $25,000 for treatment and physical therapy and you lost $1,000 in income as a result.
+For example, let’s say you were in a car accident and suffered a compound fracture in your leg.
+It costs you $25,000 for treatment and physical therapy, and you lose $1,000 in income.
 Because you now will walk with a permanent limp, let’s assign a factor of 4 to your injuries.
 We would then calculate your claim for pain and suffering as follows:

 $25,000 in medical losses + $1,000 in lost wages = $26,000 in economic losses